nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The `MasterDeck` will be initialized with the default MasterDeck state.

 Step 2.
-The user executes `addDeck deck1` command to add a new deck.
+The user executes `addDeck Math` command to add a new deck.
 The `addDeck` command calls `Model#addDeck()`, which executes adding a new deck feature.

 Step 3.
 A new deck is now added on the list and able to execute further functionalities.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In case of a duplicate deck name, an exception will be thrown and the newly created deck will not be saved in the `MasterDeck`.
+However, naming a deck is case-sensitive.
+For example, user cannot create two Math decks but it is allowed to create Math deck and math deck.

 The following sequence diagram shows how the addDeck operation works: